-Carolina scientists use virus to deliver genetic material to slow kids' illnessJanuary 14th, 2013 by Jay Price in Medical research /
+Carolina scientists use virus to deliver genetic material to slow kids' illnessJanuary 14, 2013 by Jay Price in Medicine & Health / Medical research

 Even if the patients hadn't been as young as 4 months old, the surgery would have been harrowing: six holes bored into the skull, six tiny tubes inserted directly into targeted parts of the brain, then a solution containing hundreds of millions of viruses pumped in.

 But the rare degenerative illness it fights is even scarier.
 Canavan disease strikes infants, essentially making the brain attack itself with a toxic chemical, stopping and reversing development.
 It then kills, usually before age 10.

 The procedure used in the study though, slowed Canavan's progress and improves - and may even help extend - their lives, according to a study that appeared last month in the online journal Science Translational Medicine.
 It does that by using viruses as microscopic trucks to deliver missing genetic material precisely where it's needed in the kids' brains.